-

 4. Are there any Islamic scholars who have argued that magic tricks are permissible?

-Yes, there are some Islamic scholars who have argued that magic tricks are permissible if they are used for entertainment purposes and do not involve any deception or manipulation of people’s minds.
+Some Islamic scholars have argued that magic tricks are permissible if they are used for entertainment and do not involve deception or manipulation of people’s minds.

-5. What are some alternatives to magic tricks that are permissible in Islam?
+5. What alternatives to magic tricks are permissible in Islam?

-Some alternatives to magic tricks that are permissible in Islam include storytelling, puppetry, and ventriloquism.
-These activities can be used to entertain and educate people without involving any deception or manipulation of people’s minds.
+Alternatives to magic tricks permissible in Islam include storytelling, puppetry, and ventriloquism.
+These activities can entertain and educate people without deceiving or manipulating their minds.

 Conclusion